Grow an Indoor Salad Garden From Stems

-- Celery from a stump Just cut the bottom two inches from a bunch of celery (refrigerate the stalks fo later use), and “plant” it, root-side down in a saucer of water or an inch or two of pot of moist sand or potting soil.
+- Celery from a stump: Just cut the bottom 2 inches from a bunch of celery (refrigerate the stalks for later use) and “plant” it, root side down, in a saucer of water or an inch or two or pot of moist sand or potting soil.
 Leaves, then tender stalks will slowly emerge from the center.
-When the stump is well-rooted, transplant it into a larger pot.
+When the stump is well rooted, transplant it into a larger pot.
 You’ll be able to harvest tender stems and leaves for soups and salads for many months.

-Sweet potato foliage Unless you patronize ethnic supermarkets or do a lot of Asian-style cooking, you may not know that sweet potato foliage is edible, tasty, nutritious–and makes a gorgeous, irrepressibly vining houseplant.
+- Sweet potato foliage: Unless you often shop at ethnic supermarkets or do a lot of Asian-style cooking, you may not know that sweet potato foliage is edible, tasty, nutritious–and makes a gorgeous, irrepressibly vining houseplant.
 Note: Don’t try this with regular potatoes, whose sprouts and leaves are poisonous.
-Slice the sweet-potato root in half or leave it whole.
+Slice the sweet potato root in half or leave it whole.
 Use the toothpick method to suspend your sweet potato in a jar of water with the cut side under water until it begins rooting and sprouting.
 Each little “eye” above the water level will grow a new slip that you can remove and place in water to root.
 You can even grow tubers from your rooted slips in a large polypropylene shopping bag or other suitable container if you have enough space.

-For fresh green onions, cut a bit of the root ends from cooking onions (leaving an inch of so of flesh) or from a bunch of scallions and plant them in a pot of moist growing medium.
+- For fresh green onions: Cut a bit of the root ends from cooking onions (leaving an inch or so of flesh) or from a bunch of scallions and plant them in a pot of moist growing medium.
 You can even plant a whole cooking onion that’s begun to sprout.
 Trim blades for use as the new scallions reach harvestable size.

-To grow beet, radish, or turnip greens, follow steps similar to those outlined for sweet potatoes.
-You can use the toothpick-suspension method, or plant your cut roots in a large shallow bow with water, clean sand or some some small rocks.
-Remove the largest outer leaves (if any),cut off about a third of the root and set the flat cut end in the bowl or so from the bottoms of several good-size beets (so they will sit firmly) and place them in the bowl.
-If the root has leaves, remove (and eat) the largest, leaving a few tiny leaves in the center.
+- To grow beet, radish, or turnip greens: Follow steps similar to those outlined for sweet potatoes.
+You can use the toothpick-suspension method or plant your cut roots in a large, shallow bowl with water and clean sand or some some small rocks.
+Remove the largest outer leaves (if any), cut off about a third of the root, and set the flat cut end in the bowl.
 Once each root grows a healthy set of roots and leaves, plant it in a container of potting soil.
 As the new plant grows, harvest the outer leaves for salads or cooking; leave the center leaves to grow.